 Waiting to fill that emptiness, I was lost and alone with myself, yet it was not a tragic loss.
 This would be my point of departure into the world of the unseen and a captivating adventure.

 Saying I was beginning to go through a spiritual awakening doesn’t quite define what was happening to me since, in fact, there are as many definitions of awakening as there are actual awakenings.
 This phenomenon is not to be confused with a conversion, such as when a person converts to a new religion or is “born again.”
 Religious conversion is the acceptance of a new set of beliefs and dogma.
 I was not converting to a new belief system.
 I was instead destroying the old beliefs that had become obstacles to my growth.
+Take a peek on what I experienced by listening to my CD.

 My ego had also begun to dissolve.
 This did not mean I felt I was right and that everyone else was wrong.
 I simply no longer found value in having conversations that lacked truth and impeccability.